Chair: Andrew Burgess, East Anglia

-Adam is a 3rd generation farmer dairy farmer from Devon who has been farming organically for over 20 years.
+Adam is a third generation farmer dairy farmer from Devon who has been farming organically for over 20 years.
 The business farms 370 acres of heavy clay with 170 Friesian cows on a grazing based system milking with robots.
-The milk is produced using no antibiotics for OMSCo’s US premium pool for export as Milk fat, powder or cheeses.
+The milk is produced using no antibiotics for OMSCo’s US premium pool for export as milk fat, powder or cheeses.

-Adam has been the local NFU Group chair as well as having been on the SW Dairy board.
-Adam has recent been a board member of OMSCO as well as a chairman of the Membership committee and the Devon membership rep.
+Adam has been the local NFU group chair as well as having been on the SW dairy board.
+Adam has recently been a board member of OMSCO as well as a chairman of the membership committee and the Devon membership rep.

 John Pitts, South East

 Three composts sites are operated in Sussex and Hampshire processing c.85000 tons of green waste.
-The resulting composts are used on farm and form part of a range of products sold under the Earth Cycle brand earthcycle.co.uk.
-Other diversifications include a 5MW solar farm, a commercial business park and a rather challenging project to grow and develop a market for organic lilies!
+The resulting composts are used on farm and form part of a range of products sold under the Earth Cycle brand.
+Other diversifications include a 5MW solar farm, a commercial business park and a rather challenging project to grow and develop a market for organic lilies.

-John is on the membership committee of OMSCO, is Chairman (and the only organic member!) of CCC ltd (a cooperative providing independent agronomy advice on c.50 000 acres across the south of England), holds a BSc in Agricultural Economics and was awarded FW’s sustainable farmer of the Year in 2015.
+John is on the membership committee of OMSCO, is chair (and the only organic member) of CCC Ltd (a cooperative providing independent agronomy advice on c.50,000 acres across the south of England), holds a BSc in Agricultural Economics and was awarded FW’s sustainable farmer of the Year in 2015.

 John Alpe, North West

-All of the land at New Laund Farm is in environmental management and embraces heather regeneration, ground nesting bird habitat management, woodland regeneration, species rich grassland and John also has wild flower hay meadows.
+All of the land at New Laund Farm is in environmental management and embraces heather regeneration, ground nesting bird habitat management, woodland regeneration, species rich grassland and wild flower hay meadows.